Homological mirror symmetry for hypertoric varieties II (with an Appendix written jointly with Laurent C\^ot\'e and Justin Hilburn): Introduction

-To apply these results in our case, we first define a Liouville structure on $\mht_{(\parone,\tone)}$ and calculate its corresponding skeleton: \begin{proposition}[Proposition~\ref{prop:mht-skel} \& Proposition~\ref{prop:toricskel}] There exists a Liouville structure on $\mht_{(\parone,\tone)}$ with associated Lagrangian skeleton $\LL$ a union of orbifold toric varieties $\mathfrak{X}_i$, whose moment polytopes are chambers of a certain toric hyperplane arrangement $\Btor$.
-Moreover, if we assume that $\parone\in T^\vee$ is actually contained in the compact real torus $T^\vee_\R,$ then we can choose $\LL$ so that it is actually holomorphic Lagrangian. \end{proposition} Recall that a holomorphic Lagrangian (or ``(B,A,A)'') brane in a hyperk\"ahler manifold is a subspace which is Lagrangian with respect to K\"ahler forms $\omega_J$ and $\omega_K,$ and holomorphic with respect to complex structure $I$.
-The special complex structure (defined only on an an open subset of $\mht_{(\parone,\tone)}$) in which $\LL$ becomes holomorphic will be called the {\bf Dolbeault complex structure.}
+To apply these results in our case, we first define a Liouville structure on $\mht_{(\parone,\tone)}$ and calculate its corresponding skeleton: \begin{proposition}[Proposition~\ref{prop:mht-skel}, Proposition~\ref{prop:toricskel} \& Lemma \ref{lem:weaklyweinstein}] Let $\parone\in T^\vee$ be contained in the compact real torus $T_\R^\vee.$ Then there exists a weakly Weinstein Liouville structure on $\mht_{(\parone,\tone)}$ with associated Lagrangian skeleton $\LL_\parone$ a union of toric varieties $\mathfrak{X}_i$, whose moment polytopes are chambers of a certain toric hyperplane arrangement $\Btor_\parone$. \end{proposition}

-Knowledge of a holomorphic Lagrangian skeleton is even better than knowledge of a Lagrangian skeleton, as it gives us a t-structure.
-By applying the Nadler-Zaslow-type theorem proved in \cite{GPS3}, we know that in a neighborhood of each Lagrangian $\mathfrak{X}_i,$ the Fukaya category looks like a category of sheaves on $\mathfrak{X}_i$ constructible with respect to the toric stratification.
-Using the (Dolbeault) complex structure on $\LL$, we can define an \emph{abelian} subcategory of perverse sheaves on $\mathfrak{X}_i$ with singularities along toric strata.
-This should model the Fukaya category of \emph{holomorphic} Lagrangian branes near $\mathfrak{X}_i$, again in the Dolbeault complex structure \cite{jin2015}.
+It may seem strange to impose the requirement $\parone\in T^\vee_\R$.
+One way to frame this choice is via the language of stability conditions:

+\begin{conjecture} The parameter $\parone$ determines a stability condition (in particular a t-structure) on the Fukaya category $\Fuk(\mhta),$ and for $\parone\in T^\vee_\R,$ this t-structure is a microlocal perverse t-structure described below. \end{conjecture} In Section \ref{sec:mon}, we give some evidence for Conjecture \ref{conj:stabconds} by describing wall-crossing equivalences relating the microlocal perverse t-structures associated to generic parameters $\parone\in T^\vee_\R$ when the parameter crosses a real wall in the compact torus $T^\vee_\R.$

+A union of toric varieties as described in Proposition \ref{prop:intro-skel} actually exists as a holomorphic subvariety of $\mhta$ in a certain complex structure (defined only on an open subset of $\mhta$), called the {\bf Dolbeault complex structure}.
+We may treat $\LL_\parone$ not just as an ordinary Lagrangian but as a holomorphic Lagrangian variety.
+(Recall that a holomorphic Lagrangian (or ``(B,A,A)'') brane in a hyperk\"ahler manifold is a subspace which is Lagrangian with respect to K\"ahler forms $\omega_J$ and $\omega_K,$ and holomorphic with respect to the complex structure $I$.)

+Having a holomorphic Lagrangian skeleton rigidifies many local calculations and helps to simplify the determination of the Fukaya category.
+As we explain in Section~\ref{subsec:microlocal} and see in detail in Section~\ref{subsec:perv-calc}, the costalks of $\mu\Sh_{\LL_\parone}^c$ in this case can be coherently equipped with a t-structure, which looks like the perverse t-structure on the category of constructible sheaves.
+In other words, the global Fukaya category of $\mhta$ can be computed by gluing together categories of perverse sheaves (constructible with respect to toric stratifications) on toric varieties.